CarlosCRG19/feast/README.md

 **Required Must-have Stories**

-* User can login and logout
+* [x] User can login and logout.
+* [x] User can create a new account
-* User can navigate to Explore, History or Profile views
+* [x] User can navigate to History and Profile screens, and be able to create a new visit
-* In Explore view, user can create a new visit
+* In the visit creation process:
-  * User can select location
+  * [x] User can select location
-  * User can select a date
+  * [x] User can select a date
-* User can see a sequence of cards with restaurants near them
+  * [x] User can see a sequence of cards with restaurants near them
-* User can swipe right to select a restaurant (and left to ignore another)
+  * [x] User can swipe right to select a restaurant (and left to ignore another)
-* User can swipe up to see details of restaurants
+  * [x] User can click a card to see details of an specific restaurant
-* User can filter the displayed restaurants based on characteristics (price, location, rating, etc.)
+  * [x] User can filter the displayed restaurants based on characteristics (price, location and categories)
-* User can compare selected restaurants
+  * [x] User can sort selected restaurants based on Highest Rating, Lowest Prices and Nearest.
-* User can select "Go now!" button to select a restaurant and finish the search
+  * [x] User can select "Go now!" button to select a restaurant and finish the search
-* User can see next visits and past visits (Visits stored in a database)
+* [x] User can see next visits and past visits (Visits stored in a database)
-* User can favorite a restaurant and see it in profile view
+* [x] User can favorite a restaurant and see it in profile view

 **Optional Nice-to-have Stories**

-* User can write a review and this will be posted on Yelp
-* User can select "random pick" to select a restaurant
+* [x] User can select "random pick" to select a restaurant
-* User can create a new visit from detail view
+* [x] User can create a new visit from detail view
+* [x] User can cancel a visit
-* A Google Maps route is displayed, which connects the user location with the restaurant location
+* [x] A Google Maps route is displayed, which connects the user location with the restaurant location
+* [x] User can search for other users and see their favorite restaurants
+* [x] User can send friend requests to other users
+* [x] User can invite their friends to visits
+* [x] User can see notifications on visit and friend request acceptance.
+* [ ] A push notification is sent when the user receives a visit invitation or a friend request
+* [ ] User can edit a visit (invite more friends or change date)

 ### 2. Screen Archetypes